Stobhillgate First School

 1.Action: We have many pupils who have a combination of protected characteristics and vulnerabilities which can contribute to a difference in attainment and progress between them and other children (boys, girls, disadvantaged, eligible for the Pupil Premium Grant, on the SEND register, disabled, BME, complex needs, summer born children).

-Through our Pupil Premium Review and Action Planning process, we have used the EEF toolkit to help us define ways to use the Pupil Premium allocation to initiate and continue a range of evidence-based interventions and targeted support which will enable us to see the pupils’ attainment increase to bring them at least in line with their peers nationally.
+Through our Pupil Premium Review and Action Planning process, we have used the EEF toolkit and an external Pupil Premium Review to help us define ways to use the Pupil Premium allocation to initiate and continue a range of evidence-based interventions and targeted support which will enable us to see the pupils’ attainment increase to bring them at least in line with their peers nationally.

-The LCEP (Local Community Education Programme) will support the school to help every child in the school to unite to achieve through dance and to share this with other schools.
+The LCEP (Local Community Education Programme) will support the school to help every child in the school to unite to achieve through the arts and to share this with other schools.

 learning is the consequence of thinking… therefore our job is to get them to think